VIC-20: Peripherals and expansion

-Most expansion cartridges featured hardware DIP switches, allowing the RAM to be enabled in user-selectable memory blocks.
-Since the VIC-20 was designed to use SRAM rather than DRAM, the system board has no provisions for DRAM refresh.
+Commodore's VIC-1010 Expansion allows the user to connect multiple devices to the VIC-20's cartridge port.
+It has its own power supply and six slots that can be used to connect memory extensions, game cartridges or other peripherals.

 Applications

 The VIC-20's BASIC is compatible with the PET's, and the Datasette format is the same.
 Before the computer's release, a Commodore executive promised it would have "enough additional documentation to enable an experienced programmer/hobbyist to get inside and let his imagination work".
 Compute! favorably contrasted the company's encouragement of "cottage industry software developers" to Texas Instruments discouraging third-party software.
 Because of its small memory and low-resolution display compared to some other computers of the time, the VIC-20 was primarily used for educational software and games.
 However, productivity applications such as home finance programs, spreadsheets, and communication terminal programs were also made for the machine.

 The VIC had a sizable library of public domain and freeware software.
 This software was distributed via online services such as CompuServe, BBSs, as well as offline by mail order and by user groups.
-Several computer magazines sold on newsstands, such as Compute!, Family Computing, RUN, Ahoy!, and the CBM-produced Commodore Power Play, offered programming tips and type-in programs for the VIC-20.
+Several computer magazines sold on newsstands, such as Compute!, Family Computing, RUN, Ahoy!, and the CBM-produced Commodore Power/Play, offered programming tips and type-in programs for the VIC-20.

 An estimated 300 commercial titles were available on cartridge and another 500+ were available on tape.
 A handful of disk applications were released.

 The VIC's low cost led to it being used by the Fort Pierce, Florida, Utilities Authority to measure the input and output of two of their generators and display the results on monitors throughout the plant.
 The utility was able to purchase multiple VIC and C64 systems for the cost of one IBM PC compatible.